 problems the New Testament Church faced was a corrupted doctrine of God’s plan for salvation.
 False teachers had spun a false narrative that God was only concerned with saving people from one nation: Israel.
 They taught that there was only one nation, one kind of people, one tribe, as it were, that God was pleased to save and that saying that God has sovereignly chosen his people out from all kinds of people groups, Gentiles as well as Jews.
 It doesn’t matter what the tribe is, this chosen people’s unity comes from the one God who they all must be reconciled to and worship, and in the one mediator they must all come through.

 The apostle is laying for us the amazing gospel ground for access to God’s presence.
 We are not reconciled to God because of any of our own works of righteousness, our ethnicity, or our social standing.
 In fact, our sin has alienated each and every one of us from God, making us His enemies who deserved nothing but his wrath!

 But God, out of His love, sent his Son to stand in the breach, to mediate between the holy God and sinners.
 By God’s desire, design, and decree, Christ Jesus, the sinless Son of God, mediates a restored relationship between God and us.
-He reveals God to us so that we can know God.
-Christ Jesus received the wrath of God, as the sinless substitutionary sacrifice, on the cross, for the sins of everyone who would ever believe in him.
+He reveals God to us so that we can know God, as the sinless substitutionary sacrifice, on the cross, for the sins of everyone who would ever believe in him.
 And Christ Jesus is now raised and exalted in heaven and serves as the High Priest who represents believers in the throne room of God.
 There, Christ himself mediates believers’ prayers to God and prays for us.